Assistant Professor of Instruction, Global Medieval Art

 Joseph Kopta, PhD

-Joseph R. Kopta is an art historian of the medieval world, with particular expertise in the visual and material culture of the Eastern Roman Empire.
-His intellectual interests are informed by issues of materiality, cross-cultural interaction, pre-modern gender, and networks between Byzantium, Africa, Venice, and caliphal courts.
-As a manuscript specialist, his research engages with the intersections of traditional art history and new technologies of scientific investigation and conservation that permit the identification of precise materials in works of art and processes of manufacture.
+Joseph R. Kopta, PhD (he/they) is an art historian of the medieval world, with particular expertise in the visual and material culture of the Eastern Roman Empire.
+His intellectual interests are informed by issues of materiality, phenomenology of vision, pre-modern gender, and networks between Byzantium, Africa, Venice, and caliphal courts.
+As a manuscript specialist, their research engages with the intersections of traditional art history and new technologies of scientific investigation and conservation that permit the identification of precise materials in works of art and processes of manufacture.

-In his teaching, he regularly incorporates on-site learning opportunities at local collections, including the Philadelphia Museum of Art and the Penn Museum, centers digital humanities projects as part of student learning, and has brought students abroad to study art and architecture in Venice for a decade.
+In their teaching, they regularly center digital humanities projects as part of student learning; facilitates direct access to art objects at local collections; and has brought students abroad to study art and architecture in Venice for over a decade.

 Kopta’s research has been supported by the Samuel H. Kress Foundation, the Zentralinstitut für Kunstgeschichte in Munich, Germany, the Andrew W. Mellon Foundation, as well as Tyler School of Art and Architecture and Temple University grants and fellowships.
-He is currently working on a book monograph considering the materiality of the Byzantine codex.
+They are currently working on a book monograph considering the materiality of the Byzantine codex.

 • PhD, Art History, Tyler School of Art & Architecture, Temple University, 2022